 \subsection{Control Policy}

-Consider the DRA $\mathcal{A}^c$ shown in Figure \ref{fig:DRAexample}.
-Consider two reachability elements from the set $\mathcal{P}(\mathcal{A}^c)$ as $\vartheta_1=(q_0,q_1,q_2)$ and $\vartheta_2=(q_0,q_1,q_4)$.
-Ideally, we must compute two different CBC and control policies for each of these elements, one for not reaching the region $L^{-1}(p_1)$ and the other for not reaching $L^{-1}(p_2)$ from a \emph{common} initial region $L^{-1}(p_0)$.
+Consider the DSA $\mathcal{A}$ shown in Figure \ref{fig:DRAexample}.
+Consider two safety tasks from the set $\mathcal{P}(\mathcal{A}^c)$ as $\vartheta_1=(q_0,q_1,q_2)$ and $\vartheta_2=(q_0,q_1,q_4)$.
+Ideally, we must compute two different CBCs and control policies for each of these tasks, one for avoiding the region $L^{-1}(p_1)$ and the other for avoiding $L^{-1}(p_2)$ from a \emph{common} initial region $L^{-1}(p_0)$.
 Since one cannot employ two different controllers simultaneously in the same region of the state space, this issue results in ambiguity while deploying controllers for the closed-loop system.
-We resolve this issue by combining the two reachability tasks into one by simply replacing the set $X_u$ in Lemma \ref{lem:cbc} with the union of regions corresponding to the alphabet present in all outgoing edges from the common state.
-To do so, we combine all reachability elements of $\mathcal{P}(\mathcal{A}^c)$ with a common CBC and put them together in a single partition set.
+We resolve this issue by combining the two safety tasks into one by simply replacing the set $X_u$ in Lemma \ref{lem:cbc} with the union of regions corresponding to the alphabet present in all outgoing edges from the common state.
+To do so, we combine all safety tasks in $\mathcal{P}(\mathcal{A})$ with a common CBC and put them together in a single partition set.
 Such sets are defined as